San Biagio Doughnuts

 in ,

 San Biagio Doughnuts.
-February 3rd is the feast of Saint Blaise, the protector of the throat.
-Thus, in Italy, from the days leading up, anise-flavored doughnuts are made.
-Anise because: This herbaceous plant has small fruits, which we call seeds, that help us fight cold, asthma, and bronchitis.
-Even the Greeks knew the properties of this plant; and Pliny recommended drinking anise-flavored wine to treat scorpion stings.
-Meanwhile, in England in the early fourteenth century, King Edward I imposed a tax on its trade to raise the necessary funds to repair London Bridge.
-Easy to grow and then dry to have this pleasant aroma on hand, which is also used to make liqueurs to flavor desserts and coffee.
+On February 3rd, Saint Blaise, the protector of the throat, is celebrated.
+Therefore, in Italy, doughnuts flavored with anise are kneaded days before.
+Anise because: This herbaceous plant contains small fruits, which we actually call seeds, and helps us fight colds, asthma, and bronchitis.
+Even the Greeks knew the properties of this plant; and Pliny recommended drinking wine flavored with anise also to treat scorpion stings.
+While in England in the early 1300s, King Edward I levied a tax on its trade to raise funds to repair London Bridge.
+Easy to grow and dry to have this pleasant aroma at hand, which is also used to make liqueurs to flavor desserts and coffee.

-There are hundreds of recipes to prepare on this occasion, this is one of many.
+There are hundreds of recipes to prepare on this occasion, this one is among many.

-Soft and fragrant, they offer a moment of delicacy and flavor to our breakfast.
+Soft and fragrant, they provide a moment of delicacy and flavor to our breakfast.

 Other traditional preparations dedicated to saints can be found below: